 Personal

 I was born in Limassol, Cyprus.
-I like to spend my free time as creatively as I can, and I usually spend it playing guitar or writing music, editing videos, experimenting with new food recipes (usually unsuccessfully), or reading non-fiction.
-When I can’t be bothered to do any of those, I’ll probably be playing whatever’s on sale on Steam that week.
+In my free time, you will catch me reading anything from fantasy books to non-fiction, playing the guitar, writing music, homebrewing, or experimenting with new food recipes (to varying levels of success).
+When I can’t be bothered to do any of those, I’ll probably be playing whatever caught my eye on Steam that week.